edchainio/edchain-client-gui/README.md

 `npm install`

 ## Readings
+If you are not familiar with git, please look at this tutorial: https://try.github.io/levels/1/challenges/1

 This is the framework that the application is built on.
 Please read before you start working on the application. https://electronjs.org/docs/tutorial/quick-start